Archive How to Block Websites on Windows with Chrome Browser

 Conclusion on How to Block Websites on Windows Chrome

-Blocking websites has never been so easy, especially on the world’s most popular internet browser.
+Blocking access to websites has never been so easy, especially on the world’s most popular internet browser.
 Google Chrome’s extensions have plenty of website blockers and if those ever fail there are a few alternate methods to try instead.
 Ultimately, if you want to block websites for parental control, trying out Safes is your best choice.
 Feel free to check out the features and pricing to get to know the product better.

 Frequently Asked Questions